AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 ## RQ2.
 Common Challenges
 ### Topic Modeling with BERTopic (already included with Google Drive download)
 The common challenges are identified through topic modeling with BERTopic.
 The clustering can found in the [clustering](./analysis/topic_modeling/clustering) folder.
 Each file in this folder clusters one of the issue categories (bug, question, enhancement).
 Run each of the notebooks in this folder to generate the clusters.
 The topics for each are generated in `results/csv/topic_modeling/manual_review` folder.
 These are the topics that we label during the *Topic Refinement* step in the paper.
+The cluster results for each issue are saved in the `results/csv/topic_modeling/clusters` folder.

 **IMPORTANT: At this point, to recreate the results, you must use the `data` folder provided from the Google Drive link previously mentioned, as it contains the clustering results we generated.
 If prior steps were performed, please re-download the data, as topic information may have been lost in prior steps.**